-Mr. SHAPIRO.
+Mr. Shapiro.
 Senator, we chose the sanctions carefully with the intention of minimizing the effect on U.S. employment.
-Certainly there will be some disruption if those sanctions go into effect, but and the state of the it is our view that they were the sanctions best tailored to minimize effect on employment, and also the sanctions best tailored to bring about the chance of a serious negotiation and a negotiated resolution before they go into effect, which is our goal, and remains our goal.
+Certainly there will be some disruption if those sanctions go into effect, but it is our view that they were the sanctions best tailored to minimize effect on employment, and also the sanctions best tailored to bring about the chance of a serious negotiation and a negotiated resolution before they go into effect, which is our goal, and remains our goal.